zzhangjii/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/journey4-adwc/LabGuide3.md

 -   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_tables.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.
 Take a moment to examine the script.
 Then click the **Run Script** button to run it.

--   It is expected that you may get ORA-00942 errors during the DROP TABLE commands for the first execution of the script, but you should not see any other errors.
+-   It is expected that you may get ORA-00942 *table or view does not exist* errors during the DROP TABLE commands for the first execution of the script, but you should not see any other errors.

     ![](./images/300/Picture300-2.png)